elibroftw/blog.elijahlopez.ca/content/posts/javascript-snippets.md

   - programming
   - javascript
   - webdev
+summary: "This post provides useful JavaScript code snippets for common tasks, aiming to save developers time.
+It includes functions for converting date and time formats (YYYYMMDDHHMM to Date and vice versa, YYYYMMDD to Date and vice versa), and a utility function for accurately determining the true type of a JavaScript object.
+The snippets are presented with code examples for easy implementation."
 ---

 Here are some snippets that would've saved me many minutes of my time.